I Thought the Perfect '90s Blowout Was a Myth—Until I Tried This $38 Amazon Buy

 (Image credit: @anna__laplaca)

 When I first opened up the package and saw the different roller sizes, I was confused and intimidated, to say the least.
 What are the different sizes for?
 Should I stick to one size or mix and match them?
 What's the best way to arrange them in my hair?
 These questions raced through my mind before I hopped back on TikTok (you might be sensing a theme here) and found a helpful video explaining how to place the rollers.
 I decided on using the four jumbo sizes on the bottom layer of my hair and then using the four slightly smaller rollers on the top layer and one more for my front pieces.
-Per the tutorial I watched, I rolled them all inwards and then rolled only those front pieces away from my head, and I thought that strategy resulted in the flipped-in look I was going for.
+Per the tutorial I watched, I rolled them all inward and then rolled only those front pieces away from my head, and I thought that strategy resulted in the flipped-in look I was going for.

 conair-hair-rollers-review-306419-1680637432319-main